pnbruckner/ha-sun2/README.md

 where `<config>` is your Home Assistant configuration directory.

 >__NOTE__: Do not download the file by using the link above directly.
 Rather, click on it, then on the page that comes up use the `Raw` button.

+### With HACS
+You can use [HACS](https://hacs.xyz/) to manage installation and updates by adding this repo as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/) and then searching for and installing the "Sun2" integration.

 ## Sensors
 ### Configuration variables